alexandreweiss/acp-demo/README.md

 # Scenario in this demo

-## Test inbound connectivity from to internet
+## Test inbound connectivity from internet
 - NGINX is configured as a reverse proxy in first region to NGINX in second region.
 - Test:
   - Browse Guacamole IP using https://w.x.y.z/app